Structure

 YEAR 1

-Scientific basis of clinical practice (Year 1)
+Fundamentals of clinical practice

 You will cover:

-• the main organs and body systems
+- The main organs and body systems

-• the effects of illness on people and their families
+- The effects of illness on people and their families

-• the impact of environmental and social factors on health
+- The impact of environmental and social factors on health

-• the impact of systemic health and medication on oral health
+- The impact of systemic health and medication on oral health

-YEARS 2 - 4
+YEARS 2 AND 3

 Substantial portions of your time will be spent with patients, coupled with complementary educational activities, including seminars, clinical skills laboratory work, tutorials, e-learning projects and library activity.